 The National CyberWatch Center Digital Press was created to produce and disseminate collections of timely publications on topics related to cybersecurity education, research, and workforce development.

-The National CyberWatch Innovations in Cybersecurity Education program is built on the premise that National CyberWatch members are some of the greatest innovators when it comes to educational breakthroughs, and that through National CyberWatch Center, they can share their innovations, accelerate their adoption throughout the academic world and receive proper recognition for their work.
+The National CyberWatch Innovations in Cybersecurity Education program is built on the premise that National CyberWatch members are some of the best cybersecurity educational innovators, and that through National CyberWatch, they can share their innovations, accelerate their adoption throughout the academic community, and receive proper recognition for their work.

 The MACCDC provides hands-on application of information security skills to enhance students’ understanding of both theory and practice.
 The MACCDC combines legal, ethical, forensics, and technical components while emphasizing a team approach.